The Weisfeiler-Leman Dimension of Conjunctive Queries: Introduction

 The next consequence of our main result reveals a surprising connection between the complexity of counting answers to conjunctive queries and their WL-dimension.
 Given a class of conjunctive queries $\Psi$, the counting problem $\#\textsc{CQ}(\Psi)$ takes as input a pair consisting of a conjunctive query $(H,X)\in \Psi$ and a graph $G$ and outputs $|\Ans((H,X),G)|$.
 We say that a class of conjunctive queries has \emph{bounded} WL-dimension if there is a constant $B$ that upper bounds the WL-dimension of all queries in the class.
 The assumption $\mathrm{FPT} \neq W[1]$ is the central (and widely accepted) hardness assumption in parameterised complexity theory (see e.g.\ \cite{FlumG06}).
-Theorem~\ref{thm:main_thm} has the following corollary; we say that a conjunctive query is \emph{counting minimal} if it is a minimal representative with respect to counting equivalence (see Definition~\ref{def:zzz}).
+We say that a conjunctive query is \emph{counting minimal} if it is a minimal representative with respect to counting equivalence (see Definition~\ref{def:zzz}).
+Theorem~\ref{thm:main_thm} implies Corollary~\ref{cor:complexity}.

 \begin{restatable}{corollary}{corcomplexity} Let $\Psi$ be a recursively enumerable class of counting minimal and connected conjunctive queries with at least one free variable.
 The problem $\#\textsc{CQ}(\Psi)$ is solvable in polynomial time if and only if the WL-dimension of $\Psi$ is bounded; the ``only if'' is conditioned under the assumption $\mathrm{FPT} \neq W[1]$. \end{restatable}